SebastianBoyd/air-quality/notes.md

 # Backend
 Data fetching
   - run scheduled jobs to fetch data from sensor over http, later I should change this to mqtt
-  - APScheduler (probably better) or cron to schedule jobs
+  - APScheduler (flask-apscheduler?), Celery, or cron to schedule jobs

 API Sever
 - flask based